 We should go around speaking to each other, and encouraging each other with these words: “You’re in God’s hands, brother!”
 “You’re in God’s hands sister!”
 “All the holy ones are in Your hand” as Moses said here.

 And as Baptists, we believe the Bible teaches that He who holds us in His hand will not let us go.
 Jesus said in John 10:27-29 “My sheep hear My voice, and I know them, and they follow Me; and I give eternal life to them, and they will never perish; and no one will pluck them out of My hand.
 My Father, who has given them to Me, is greater than all; and no one is able to pluck them out of the Father’s hand.”
-When we commit our lives to Him, His Holy Spirit comes into our lives to seal us as His, Ephesians 1:13 says, and nothing can break that seal.
+The moment we entrust our lives to Him by faith, His Holy Spirit comes into our lives to seal us as His, Ephesians 1:13 says, and nothing can break that seal.
 We are safe and secure; we are “held” in His hand!

 There is a great new song by Keith & Krysten Getty that talks about how God keeps us in His hand:

 When the tempter would prevail

 Those He saves are His delight

 Christ will hold me fast